2025 race

 6.)
 The race will be stopped if conditions are deemed unsafe for the riders in the race or cars heading down.
 We will not cancel the race for “uncomfortable” conditions.
 Every effort will be made to hold the race, and a decision on cancelling may not be made until the morning of the race.
 Deciding whether or not to travel (get on a plane, or drive to New Hampshire) is at the sole discretion of the participant.
 No refunds will be made if the race is cancelled due to weather.

 8.)
-Cancellations - Riders may cancel for a refund of the amount paid at the time of registration, minus a $50 administration fee until July 1, 2024 at 5 pm EST. Cancellations must be emailed directly to the event director prior to July 1, 2024 at 5 pm EST for a refund minus the $50 administration fee.
+Cancellations - Riders may cancel for a refund of the amount paid at the time of registration, minus a $75 administration fee until July 1 at 5 pm EST. Request for cancellations must be emailed directly to the event director prior to July 1 at 5 pm EST for a refund minus the $75 administration fee.

 9.)
-Early Registration - In 2024, early registration access is offered to those who have raced 10 or more times since 2005 or have confirmed with the race director their race history prior to registration opening.
-For 2024, early registration codes will be offered to all registered riders from the cancelled 2023 race.
+Early Registration - Early registration access is offered to those who have raced 10 or more times since 2005 or have confirmed with the race director their race history prior to registration opening.
 Early registration does NOT guarantee a spot.
 Riders must still register and pay on a first come, first serve basis.
-Riders are encouraged to put their name on the wait list as everyone on the wait list has made it into the race in previous years.

 11.)
-Ebikes - Ebikes are NOT permitted in the August race.
+Ebikes are NOT permitted in the MWARBH race.
 This includes any type of pedal electric bike, low speed electric bicycle or bike that utilizes pedaling-electric power or electric or motorized power.
 All riders must participate on a bike without mechanical or electrical assistance.

 13.)
 IMPORTANT: Registration and Cut Off Dates: